FarmData2/FD2-School-Materials/03-Vue1/03-Vue1-Application.md

 1. Change the page so that the list of crops in the "Crop" select element is generated from an array of strings in the Vue instance `data` instead of being hard coded in the `<template>`.
    - The list of crops should be the same as they were before.
 But it is not necessary that "RADISH" is selected by default.
    - Hint: You'll need to set a `key` in your `v-for`.
 Because the crop names are unique, you can use it as the `key`.
+2. Rebuild the module, reload the page (`Shift+reload`), and check that it still renders the "Crop" select element correctly.
-2. Commit the changes to your feature branch with a meaningful commit message.
+3. Commit the changes to your feature branch with a meaningful commit message.

 ## Generating the Plant table from `data`